Intersection Types for a Computational Lambda-Calculus with Global State: Introduction

 The study in \cite{deLiguoroTreglia20} was confined to a generic monad represented by an uninterpreted symbol $T$ in the type syntax, without considering algebraic operators.
 In the present paper, we address the issue of modelling an imperative $\lambda$-calculus equipped with a global store, and read and write operations.
 In this case, the monad $T$ is instantiated to a variant of the state monad in \cite{Moggi'91}, called the partiality and state monad in \cite{LagoGL17}, which we denote by $\GS$.
 To the calculus syntax, we add denumerably many operations $\textit{get}_{\ell}$ and $\textit{set}_{\ell}$, indexed over an infinite set of locations, and define an operational semantics in SOS style, which turns out to be the small-step correspondent to the big-step operational semantics proposed in \cite{amsdottorato9075}, chap.
 3. We call $\lamImp$ the resulting calculus.

 By solving the domain equation $D = D \to \GS D$ we get a model of $\lamImp$, whose theory includes the convertibility relation induced by the reduction and the monadic laws.
 Such a model, when constructed in the category of $\omega$-algebraic lattices provides the basis to define an intersection type system, which is an instance of the generic one in \cite{deLiguoroTreglia20}.
-Without delving into the details of the process for obtaining such a system from the semantics, which has been treated in \cite{deLiguoroT21b}, we provide an interpretation of types in the model, and prove type invariance under subject reduction and expansion, culminating with the characterization theorem of convergent terms via their typings in the system.
+Without delving into the details of the process for obtaining such a system from the semantics, which has been treated in \cite{deLiguoroT23}, we provide an interpretation of types in the model, and prove type invariance under subject reduction and expansion, culminating with the characterization theorem of convergent terms via their typings in the system.

-\paragraph{Contents} After introducing the syntax of $\lamImp$ in \Cref{sec:imp-calculus}, we define its operational semantics in \Cref{sec:imp-operational} and the convergence relation in \Cref{sec:imp-convergence}.
-Denotational semantics is treated in \Cref{sec:denotational} to provide the mathematical background and motivations for constructing the intersection type theories and the type system in \Cref{sec:imp-intersection}.
-In \Cref{sec:type-interpretation} we show the soundness of the natural interpretation of typing judgments w.r.t. the denotational model; then, in \Cref{sec:imp-invariance,sec:imp-characterization} we prove the main properties of the system, namely, type invariance and the characterization theorem.
-Then \Cref{sec:imp-Related} is devoted to related papers and to the discussion of some issues.
+\paragraph{Contents} After introducing the syntax of $\lamImp$ in Section \ref{sec:imp-calculus}, we define its operational semantics in Section \ref{sec:imp-operational} and the convergence relation in Section \ref{sec:imp-convergence}.
+Denotational semantics is treated in Section \ref{sec:denotational} to provide the mathematical background and motivations for constructing the intersection type theories and the type system in Section \ref{sec:imp-intersection}.
+In Section \ref{sec:type-interpretation} we show the soundness of the natural interpretation of typing judgments w.r.t. the denotational model; then, in Section \ref{sec:imp-invariance} we prove the type invariance property w.r.t. the operational semantics; eventually, in Section \ref{sec:imp-characterization} we establish the main result of the paper, namely the characterization of convergent terms via their typing.
+Section \ref{sec:imp-Related} is devoted to related papers and to the discussion of some issues.
 Finally, we conclude.

 We assume familiarity with $\lambda$-calculus and intersection types; a comprehensive reference is \cite{BarendregtDS2013} Part III.
+Concerning domain theory and the relation of intersection types to the category of $\omega$-algebraic lattices useful references are \cite{AbramskyJung94, Amadio-Curien'98}.
+Furthermore, some basic concepts from category theory are used, for which the introductory text \cite{PierceCatTheory-91} should suffice.
 We have kept the paper self-contained as much as possible, but some previous knowledge about computational monads and algebraic effects is recommended.
 The interested reader might consult \cite{BentonHM00} and \cite{amsdottorato9075} chap.
 3.

 This paper is a largely revised and extended version of the conference paper \cite{deLiguoroT21a}.